digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 This help guide provides an introduction to using Mattermost as part of the gE.CO toolbox.
 The text has been adapted from original documentation provided by Mattermost under Creative Commons license ([CC-BY-3.0](https://creativecommons.org/licenses/by/3.0/)).
 Full credit is given to the Mattermost community for creating the original documentation.

-This help guide is in English, but you can help translate this guide into other languages by contacting the [gE.CO project team](mailto:support@gecotoolbox.io) at Newcastle University.
+This help guide is in English, but you can help translate this guide into other languages by contacting the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) at Newcastle University.

 ## About this guide